Skip to main content

 • Help a family to be realistic in their expectations of themselves and of each other.
 This applies to deployment, station changes, retirement, and other major life transitions.
 Help families open lines of communication with one another about their expectations, fears, and excitement.

 • Provide families with information about what they can expect before, during, and after deployment or other transitions.
-Recognize that every child's response may be different on the basis of age, developmental stage, and temperament.
+Recognize that every child’s response may be different based on age, developmental stage, disability, and temperament.

 • Offer ongoing discussions and support to families with regard to return and reunion challenges.